30x/permissions/test/README.md

 a user whose name and password are the same as those in the file local-export-pg-connection-variables.sh

 Here are the steps I went through to get this going on my new Google machine:

-### Intall homebrew if you don't have it
-* follow the instuction here to set up homebrew: https://wiki.corp.google.com/twiki/bin/view/Main/MacRoadWarrior#Homebrew

 ### Intall and configure Postgres
 * brew install postgres